 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterward, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed toward a CEO in the publishing field. … Continue reading Difference in success

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson

 The last day of class was usually the day everyone bolts out the door when possible, but us writers stayed in our seats instead.
 “I’m just gonna talk about some publishing things for people who are interested,” our teacher repeated.
 I always called him Turtle, because he’s old, wise, and talks so slow.
 “You're not … Continue reading Journey to publish